paouela-rapai/automated-image-resizer/README.md

 ```

 Where:
- `path` is the path to the directory containing the images to be resized,
+ -`path` is the path to the directory containing the images to be resized,
- `horizontal_size` is the desired horizontal size in pixels, and
+ -`horizontal_size` is the desired horizontal size in pixels, and
- `vertical_size` is the desired vertical size in pixels.
+ -`vertical_size` is the desired vertical size in pixels.

 ## Output